MariusVolkhart/vuex-type-safety/README.md

 Feel free to use this if you find it useful.

-# Original Description from @mrcrowl
+# Original Description from Vuex-Typex

 I just wanted to take the ideas _bit_ further.